-(Peosta Campus Only)
+TRIO TRIO - STUDENT SUPPORT SERVICES (Peosta Campus Only)

-TRiO - Student Support Services, a federallyfunded program on the Peosta campus, provides free support services such as tutoring, advising, university transfer assistance, success workshops, financial literacy counseling and cultural activities to 160 eligible students.
+TRIO - Student Support Services, a federallyfunded program on the Peosta campus, provides free support services such as tutoring, advising, university transfer assistance, success workshops, financial literacy counseling and cultural activities to 160 eligible students.
 To be eligible for TRIO-SSS students must be enrolled full-time in a two-year program with plans to graduate and transfer and meet one or more of the following criteria:

 - Neither parent has a four-year degree

-- · Meets federal income guidelines
+- Meets federal income guidelines

 - Have a documented learning or physical disability

-TRiO-SSS staff has the unique opportunity to work individually with students and to get to know each student on a first-name basis.
+TRIO-SSS staff has the unique opportunity to work individually with students and to get to know each student on a first-name basis.
 Participants receive holistic support all the way through graduation from NICC to transfer to a four-year university.
 The office is open year-round.
-For more information call 800.728.7367. ext.
+For more information call 800.728.7367, ext.
 408.

-Academics

-General Education

-Degree and Diploma Requirements

-Program Length

-Course Delivery Formats

-Distance Learning

-Standards of Academic Progress

-Attendance

-Change in Enrollment Status

-Course Credit and Load

-Credit for Prior Learning Assessment

-Alternative Credit Program

-Credit for Military Experience

-Credit for Life Experience

-Placement and Course Prerequisites

-Change of Academic Program

-Grading System

-Grading Policies

-Student Concerns

-Classroom Visits and Field Trips

-Transcripts

-Graduation Requirements

-Transfer of Credits

-Family Education Rights and Privacy Act (FERPA)

-The college embraces a culture of life-long learning.
+General Education Degree and Diploma Requirements Program Length Course Delivery Formats Online and Blended Learning Standards of Academic Progress Attendance Change in Enrollment Status Course Credit and Load Credit for Prior Learning Assessment Placement and Course Prerequisites Change of Academic Program Grading System Grading Policies Student Concerns Classroom Visits and Field Trips Transcripts Graduation Requirements Transfer of Credits Family Education Rights and Privacy Act (FERPA) The College embraces a culture of life-long learning.
 The following common student learning objectives are identified as a priority for all students at the College.

-4 Common Student Learning Objectives
+4 COMMON STUDENT LEARNING OBJECTIVES

-- 1. Think Critically: - a.
-Locate, interpret, and use information effectively; and/or - b.Use intellectually disciplined processes (conceptualizing, applying, analyzing, synthesizing and evaluating) to solve problems. - 2.
+1. Think Critically:

+- a.
+Locate, interpret, and use information effectively; and/or - b.
+Use intellectually disciplined processes (conceptualizing, applying, analyzing, synthesizing and evaluating) to solve problems. - 2.
 Communicate Effectively: - a.
 Convey information through verbal, written, technological or visual means. - 3.
-Apply knowledge and skills to life: a.
-Utilize workforce readiness skills; - (technical and soft-skills) and/or - b.Apply the principles of mathematics, science, humanities and technology in personal, academic and working-world situations; and/or - c.
+Apply knowledge and skills to life: - a.
+Utilize workforce readiness skills; (technical and soft-skills) and/or - b.
+Apply the principles of mathematics, science, humanities and technology in personal, academic and workingworld situations; and/or - c.
 Manage finances effectively. - 4.
 Value self and others: - a.
 Work cooperatively as a member of a team; and/or - b.
 Appreciate of diversity and its benefits; and/or - c.
 Make ethical decisions that respects the rights, values and beliefs of others.